pulse

 Voice - bug investigation from anomaly:

-Scout - monitoring and alerting infrastructure:
+Scout - infrastructure-level monitoring and SLO alerting:

 Beacon - data pipeline implementation: